Crimeraaa-S1GMA/ScummyBirdGame/README.md

 ## Credits
 - All assets by crimeraaa
-- Inspired by the hit game Flappy Bird by DotGears -"Nano Hoedown" Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/
+- Inspired by the hit game Flappy Bird by DotGears
+- "Nano Hoedown" Kevin MacLeod (incompetech.com)
+Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/